gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 As with anything, there are some pitfalls to property based testing.
 For one, property based testing doesn't exist in a vacuum.
 I don't want readers walking away from the post thinking that property-based testing is the end-all of writing robust software.

-Instead I think it's a combination of various types of testing (traditional unit-testing, fuzz testing, property based testing, integration testing), type systems and sound practices (code review, etc).
+Instead I think it's a combination of various types of testing (traditional unit testing, fuzz testing, property based testing, integration testing), type systems and sound practices (code review, etc).

 However, by itself, property based testing is not exhaustive.
 If you only test for one property of the function you are testing, you only test for that one property.
 When you test multiple properties of a function, you are approaching a more complete testing for the semantic correctness of the program.